 However, in recent years, especially in IT, NMOT has become the norm.
 IT workers and other salaried professionals are informally expected to put in NMOT on a regular basis.

 This contrasts greatly with expectations of the non-professional salaried employees, like finance, marketing, or clerical staff.
-While these employees enjoy 40 hour weeks, even a lowliest IT drone typically matches the executive workload of 60 hours a week.
+While these employees enjoy 40 hour weeks, even a lowliest IT drone, a time tracker work software shows, typically matches the executive workload of 60 hours a week.

 To illustrate that, if an IT employee makes 60k and works 60 hours a week, his hourly wage is just below $20.
 Contrast that to an exec with salary in the 100k+ range, plus bonuses, working 60 hours a week